 Accessibility Information Toolkit

-This Toolkit is offered to the Ontario Council of University Libraries (OCUL) community as a useful resource, explaining our institutional obligations under the Accessibility for Ontarians with Disabilities Act (AODA), providing examples of “best practices” in the context of Ontario University libraries.
-The material in this toolkit should be considered in the context of each institution and adapted accordingly.
+This toolkit is offered to the Ontario Council of University Libraries (OCUL) community as a useful resource, explaining our institutional obligations under the Accessibility for Ontarians with Disabilities Act (AODA), providing examples of best practices in the context of Ontario university libraries.
+The material in this toolkit should be considered in the context of your institution and adapted accordingly.
 Excerpts can be adopted, revised or incorporated into institutional guides, policies or any other supporting documentation.

 Report on Accessible Media (ROAM)